Almost mathematics, Persistence module, and Tamarkin category: Introduction

 \subsection{Motivation, related works and discussion}

-We start our investigation from the 1d APT and its applications in quantitative symplectic geometry and homological mirror symmetry over the Novikov ring (rather than Novikov field) after \cite{Hochschild-Kuo-Shende-Zhang,Kuwagaki_almost_equivalence,Fukayacategories_prequantizationbundles_KPS}.
-Meanwhile, we are also interested using APT to give a neat understanding many results about persistence modules, for example \cite{Ks2018,HAforPERS, milicevic2020convolutionpersistencemodules}.
-In particular, discussion in this article should be treated as a higher algebra version of \cite{HAforPERS}.
-We notice that almost zero modules was studied in the name of ephemeral persistence modules in literature, where some similar results are proven as well, see \cite{Berkouk_2021ephemeral,zhou2024ephemeral} and references therein.
+We start our investigation from the 1d APT and its applications in quantitative symplectic geometry and homological mirror symmetry over the Novikov ring (rather than the Novikov field) after \cite{Hochschild-Kuo-Shende-Zhang,Kuwagaki_almost_equivalence,Fukayacategories_prequantizationbundles_KPS}.
+Meanwhile, we are also interested in using APT to give a clean understanding of many results about persistence modules, for example \cite{Ks2018,HAforPERS, milicevic2020convolutionpersistencemodules}.
+In particular, the discussion in this article can be regarded as a higher algebra version of \cite{HAforPERS}.
+We notice that almost zero modules appear as ephemeral persistence modules in the literature, where similar results are also proved, see \cite{Berkouk_2021ephemeral,zhou2024ephemeral} and references therein.
+This led us to the global picture in \cite{Vaintrob-logCCC}, where Theorem \ref{itheorem: Global apt 1} was originally claimed.

-After that, we realize the story is just a special case of \cite{Vaintrob-logCCC}, where Theorem \autoref{itheorem: Global apt 1} was originally claimed.
-But the proof therein only work for complete fans, in which the microsupport condition disappear, since we did not find an analogy of Theorem \autoref{iThm: sheaves with fan support} in \textit{loc.cit.} when non-trivial microsupport conditions show up.
-On the other hand, our proof is more elementary in the following sense: We do not need any topos language in the proof and only undergraduate general topology knowledge required, which is much simpler.

-One motivation for this global APT of is that, as Vaintrob explained \cite[Section 7]{Vaintrob-logCCC}, we can recover from the global APT the well-known Constructible-Coherent correspondence (CCC), also known as toric mirror symmetry, which has been investigated by many authors including (but not limited to) \cite{FLTZ11,FLTZ12,FLTZ14,KuwagakiCCC,Zhou_2019,ToricMSrevisited-Shende} after the pioneering work of Bondal \cite{bondal2006derived}.
-The detail of Vaintrob's approach for CCC is realized by \cite{bai2025toricmirrorsymmetryhomotopy}.
+One motivation for the global APT is that, as Vaintrob explained in \cite[Section 7]{Vaintrob-logCCC}, one can recover from the global APT the Constructible-Coherent correspondence.
+The details of Vaintrob's approach for CCC are carried out in \cite{bai2025toricmirrorsymmetryhomotopy}.
 Notice that the global APT only depends on the fan support $|\Sigma|$.
 However, the CCC is sensitive to the rational fan $\Sigma$.
-The difference is the following: Compared to the global APT that only cares about a polyhedral conic closed set on cotangent fiber $N_\bR$, the CCC needs an extra choice of stratification on the base $M_\bR$, which is very sensitive with respect to rational structure of the fan.
-This is also why we do not need smoothness in the proof of Theorem \autoref{iThm: sheaves with fan support} compare to \cite[Section 4]{bai2025toricmirrorsymmetryhomotopy}.
+The difference is the following: Compared with Theorem \ref{itheorem: Global apt 1} which only cares about a polyhedral conic closed set on cotangent directions $T^*_xM_\bR$, the CCC needs an extra choice of stratification on the base $M_\bR$, which is very sensitive with respect to the rational structure of the fan.
+This is also why we do not need the smoothness in the proof of Theorem \ref{iThm: sheaves with fan support} compared to \cite[Section 4]{bai2025toricmirrorsymmetryhomotopy}.